-- (a) The organizing authority shall publish a notice of race that conforms to rule J1.
-The notice of race may be changed provided adequate notice is given. - (b) The organizing authority shall appoint a race committee and, when appropriate, appoint a protest committee and umpires.
-However, the race committee, an international jury and umpires may be appointed by the ISAF as provided in the ISAF regulations.
+- (a) The organizing authority shall publish a notice of race that conforms to rule J1. - (b) The notice of race may be changed provided adequate notice is given. - (c) The organizing authority shall appoint a race committee and, when appropriate, appoint a protest committee, a technical committee and umpires.
+However, the race committee, an international jury, a technical committee and umpires may be appointed by World Sailing as provided in its regulations.